alibaba/graphlearn-for-pytorch/examples/igbh/README.md

 # node 1 which holds partition 1:
 python build_partition_feature.py --dataset_size='tiny' --in_memory=0 --partition_idx=1
 ```
+Building partition feature with `--use_fp16` will convert the data type of feature
+from FP32 into FP16.

 ### 3.2 Example of distributed training
 2 nodes each with 2 GPUs